AlexiaChen/awesome-stars/README.md

 ## [Others](id:others)

+- [vasanthk/how-web-works](https://github.com/vasanthk/how-web-works) – What happens behind the scenes when we type www.google.com in a browser?
 - [Moataz-Elmesmary/Data-Science-Roadmap](https://github.com/Moataz-Elmesmary/Data-Science-Roadmap) – Data Science Roadmap from A to Z
 - [LuozhuZhang/awesome-zkevm](https://github.com/LuozhuZhang/awesome-zkevm) – A curated list of awesome zkEVM resources, libraries, tools and more
 - [gurugio/lowlevelprogramming-university](https://github.com/gurugio/lowlevelprogramming-university) – How to be low-level programmer